 - To ask for your full password to your online account.

-- To ask you to pay an amount in anything other than pounds.
+- To ask you to pay an amount in anything other than GBP.

-- To pay using a link to another website.
+- To pay using a link to another website or asking you to pay us into a different bank account.
 We have specific ways to pay.